 If you own a little hedgehog, this article will help you.
 This guide covers everything you need to know about how often do hedgehogs quill.

 Quilling In A Hedgehog

 Hedgehogs technically don’t have quills; instead, they have spines.
 For our convenience, we call it quills.
 When hedgehogs exchange their old quills for new ones, the process they go through is called quilling.

 This is a part of their growth process because the quills that they had as babies would not help an adult body.
 When a hedgehog quills, there will be a loss of significant quills.
 They lose their soft infant quills and get the tough quills of adults.

 Usually, the process is natural, but there can be exceptional worse cases.
 Sometimes it does not come out of the skin, and this can also be very painful.
 If a quill cannot grow by itself, it causes the skin of a hedgehog to bleed.
 In such cases, one must contact a veterinarian.

 The process of quilling in hedgehogs continues till they hit puberty.

 In the early stage, when they are around 6 to 8 weeks of age, they start quilling and continue till they get their adult body.
 Yes, they keep quilling throughout.

-During the early stage, when they quill for the first time, they face a lot of discomfort because the small quills are replaced small quills with the large quills.
+During the early stage, when they quill for the first time, they face a lot of discomfort because the small quills are replaced by small quills with large quills.